A Survey of AI-Generated Video Evaluation: AI-Generated Video Evaluation

-The aspects and metrics of these works are summarized in Figure \ref{fig:metric_collection}.
 Both works establish a foundational framework for evaluating AI-generated video models, demonstrating strong correlations with human judgment.
 However, the need for multiple individual metrics in these frameworks presents challenges in integrating them into a unified pipeline.
 Additionally, evaluating a single video across a sequence of metrics is time-consuming.
 Thus, there remains a need for a streamlined, unified evaluation method.